elamien/cs4750/README.md

 # cs4750

 This template should help get you started developing with Vue 3 in Vite.

+## Prerequisites

+Before you begin, ensure you have Node.js installed on your system.
+This project requires Node.js version 20.0.0 or higher (which includes npm 10.0.0 or higher).

+- You can download Node.js from [nodejs.org](https://nodejs.org/).

 You mainly need to do:
 ```sh
 npm i